British Army during the American Revolutionary War: East Indies, 1778–1783

-Gulf Coast 1779–81
+Gulf Coast, 1779–1781

-From 1779 the Governor of Spanish Louisiana Bernardo de Gálvez led a successful offensive to conquer British West Florida, culminating in the Siege of Pensacola in 1781.
+Beginning in 1779, the governor of Spanish Louisiana Bernardo de Gálvez led a successful offensive to conquer British West Florida, which culminated in the Siege of Pensacola in 1781.

-Spanish Central America 1779–80
+Spanish Central America, 1779–1780

 Britain made two attempts to capture Spanish territory in Central America: in 1779 at the Battle of San Fernando de Omoa and in 1780 in the San Juan Expedition.
-In both cases initial British military success was defeated by tropical diseases, with the 2,500 dead of the San Juan Expedition giving it the highest British death toll of the war.
+In both cases, initial British military success was defeated by tropical diseases, with the 2,500 dead of the San Juan Expedition giving it the highest British death toll of the war.

 The Spanish repeatedly attacked the British settlements on the Caribbean coast but failed to drive them out.
 The British under Edward Despard however succeeded in retaking the Black River settlement in August 1782 with the surrender of the entire Spanish force.

-Europe 1779–83
+Europe, 1779–1783

 Europe was the setting of three of the largest engagements of the entire war.
 With French and Spanish forces combined they firstly attempted to invade England in 1779 but were unsuccessful due to misfortune and poor planning.
-They then succeeded with the capture of Minorca in 1781 but the largest of them all was the unsuccessful attempt to capture Gibraltar.
-The latter had by 1783 involved over 100,000 men, and hundreds of guns and ships.
-In September 1782 the "Grand Assault" on the besieged Gibraltar garrison took place, which was the largest single battle of the war, involving over 60,000 soldiers, sailors and marines.
-France also twice unsuccessfully attempted to capture the British channel island of Jersey, first in 1779 and again in 1781.
+They then succeeded with the capture of Minorca in 1781 but the largest of them all was the unsuccessful attempt to capture Gibraltar, which occurred in 1783 and involved over 100,000 men, and hundreds of guns and ships.

+In September 1782, the grand assault on the besieged Gibraltar garrison took place, which was the largest single battle of the war, involving over 60,000 soldiers, sailors and marines.
+France also twice unsuccessfully attempted to capture the British channel island of Jersey, in 1779 and again in 1781.